freent-project/freent31-docs/why-not-msnt.md

 Windows did not always use NT.
 Until XP, home versions used DOS.
 Windows NT was introduced in around 1994 as a business OS.
 Since Windows XP, the home and business kernel were the same NT - Microsoft dropped DOS from the Windows infrastructure.

+{: .note }
+FreeNT is a **Windows-like kernel**, and only differs *slightly* from Windows.
+The most noticeable change is that unlike a Windows NT kernel, a FreeNT Kernel supports system modules which are not actual programs part of the OS, but rather small C files that the kernel executes when all FreeNT (and OpenWindows) APIs have been initialized.

 ## Alternative